brugr9/Heartbeat/README.md

 ## 1. Concept

+***For reasons of health data protection, AAC data is transmitted here instead of ECG data.
+Of course, ECG data can also be transmitted in the same way.***

 The concept for receiving MQTT data in the Unreal Engine is based on a general data flow: A data producer sends data via MQTT to a broker which forwards the data via NNG/SP to a NNG-Socket.

 *Listing 1.1.: General Data Flow*